apache/pulsar/site2/docs/tiered-storage-gcs.md

 #### Example

-- This example triggers GCS offloader to run manually using pulsarctl with the command `pulsarctl topic offload (topic-name) (threshold)`.
+- This example triggers the GCS offloader to run manually using pulsarctl with the command `pulsarctl topic offload (topic-name) (threshold)`.

     ```bash
     bin/pulsarctl topics offload persistent://my-tenant/my-namespace/topic1 10M